FOSSEE/st-scripts/using_sage_to_teach/script.rst

         p2 = plot(sin(n*x), (x, 0, 2*pi))
         show(p2)

+..
+R11

 Often we would want to vary a parameter over range instead of taking it as an input from the user.
 For instance we do not want the user to give ``n`` as 0 for the damping oscillation we discussed.
 In such cases we use a range of values as the default argument.

+..
+L11
 ::

     @interact
     def plot_damped(n=(1..10)):
         t = var('t')
-        p1 = plot( e^(-t/n) * sin(2*t), (t, 0, 20))
+        p1 = plot( e^(-t/n) * sin(2*t)), (t, 0, 20))
         show(p1)

+..
+R12

 We get similar plot but the only difference is the input widget.
 Here it is a slider unlike an input field.

+..
+L12

+..
+L13

+{{{ Move the slider two times and show the plot obtained }}}

+..
+R13

 We can see that as the slider is moved, the function is evaluated and plotted accordingly.

-{{{ Pause here and try out the following exercises }}}
+Pause the video here, try out the following exercise and resume the video.

+..
+L14

+{{{ Show slide with exercise 2 }}}

+..
+R14

-%% 2 %% Take a string as input from user and circular shift it to the left and
-        vary the shift length using a slider
+ Take a string as input from user and circular shift it to the left and vary the shift length using a slider.

+..
+R15

+For this problem, again we will use the ``@interact`` feature of sage.
+We shall first assign a string say 'MADAM' to a variable and then shift the alphabets one by one.

+..
+L15

 {{{ continue from paused state }}}
+{{{ Switch to the sage worksheet }}}
 ::

     @interact